Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/platform-services/README.md

 ### 1. Create custom HTTPConnectionPerformer implementation

 The `HTTPConnectionPerformer` class is an abstract base class that must be subclassed.
-This class contains one required method, `connect` which must be overridden.
-Optionally it's possible to override the `shouldOverride` method if you want to conditionally override network requests (if you do not override this method, all requests will be overridden by default).
+This class contains one required method, `connect`, which must be overridden.
+Optionally, it's possible to override the `shouldOverride` method if you want to conditionally override network requests (if you do not override this method, all requests will be overridden by default).

 #### Example